 Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it tends to accumulate moisture as it cycles through the HVAC system in your Subaru Outback.
-Between your A/C condenser and the expansion valve is the receiver drier, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
-Each time your vehicle's air conditioning gets serviced and parts are replaced, you must change your Subaru Outback A/C receiver drier or accumulator.
+The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it creates a slight excess of water as it travels through all the HVAC components on your Subaru Outback.
+Between your A/C condenser and the expansion valve is the receiver drier, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
+Any time you perform work on your air conditioning system, you must change your Subaru Outback A/C receiver drier or accumulator.

-At Car Parts Discount, we have live customer service members on the phone with enough expertise to help you buy the appropriate Subaru Outback part for your project or repair.
-Given all the trouble that can be involved with installing a part to fix your car or truck, let www.carpartsdiscount.com be the number one store you go to make buying it easy.
+Don't let a A/C Receiver Drier & Accumulator repair bring about the demise of your car, truck, or SUV, and don't gamble with its condition by using anything but the highest quality repair parts.
 Bring your Outback back to life with the best new or rebuilt parts from the experts at Car Parts Discount.
+Given all the hassles associated with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the number one store you go to make buying it easy.
 When it comes to Subaru Outback A/C Receiver Drier & Accumulator parts, you can find them for 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, 2004, 2003, 2002, 2001, 2000 models by clicking the appropriate year below.